Graduate Program Coordinator

 Unofficial copies of GRE scores (and TOEFL scores, for international applicants).
 Applicants who have provided official scores to the UW Graduate School need not send additional copies.

-Three letters of reference from professors or others who are able to provide insight on the applicant's qualifications.
+Three letters of reference from professors or others able to provide insight on the applicant's qualifications.
 Reference letters may be submitted online or by hard copy.

-Applicants still in school who will have earned additional courses not yet listed on the transcript should send a list of such additional courses to be taken before graduation.
+Applicants still in school will have earned additional courses not yet listed on the transcript should send a list of such courses to be taken before graduation.

 First year: Core courses, covering such topics as gene regulation, genomics, genetic analysis, genomic informatics, computational biology, proteomics, and population genetics, as well as literature review.
 Students rotate through a minimum of three laboratories before selecting a thesis laboratory at the end of the first year.
 Actual courses are determined in consultation with adviser.

 Electives focused on specific areas of interest.
-Students have the option of selecting mentors from core faculty members in the Department of Genome Sciences as well as from adjunct and affiliate faculty members from several UW departments and the Fred Hutchinson Cancer Research Center.
+Students have the option of selecting mentors from core faculty members in the department as well as from adjunct and affiliate faculty members from several UW departments and the Fred Hutchinson Cancer Research Center.

 Second year: Thesis research and additional electives.
-At the end of the second year, the student takes the general examination for PhD candidacy.
+General examination for PhD candidacy.

-Third year: Students serve as teaching assistants for two undergraduate courses.
+Third year: Teaching assistant for two undergraduate courses.

-Final years: Most students complete their research and defend their dissertation during their fifth year.
+Final years: Complete research and defend dissertation during fifth year.

 Genome Sciences provides full funding, including a competitive twelve-month salary, tuition waiver, and health insurance.
 Support is contingent upon satisfactory academic progress.

 The department is located in the William H. Foege Building.
 Students are assigned space in the laboratories of faculty members with whom they do their rotations or dissertation research.
 State-of-the-art research facilities are available in the department for cellular, protein, and DNA analysis.
-Extensive computer and library resources are available to students.
+Extensive computer and library resources are available.